dgirotti/dgirotti/README.md

  ### Senior QA Engineer & Scrum Master (July 2016 – August 2021)

-- Colaborate closely with the software developers, product manager and other stakeholers to undestand project requirements and provide input on functional specifications.
+- Collaborate closely with the software developers, product manager and other stakeholders to understand project requirements and provide input on functional specifications.

 - Perform manual testing to identify errors, failures, and inconsistencies in the software.

 - Led test parties and facilitated team training for new feature launches.

-- Managed Scrum processes, including sprint planning, retrospectives, and standups.

-- Manage Agile metrics and shared them to the team.

 - Enhanced QA processes and participated in user story validation and documentation.

-- Conduct root causes analysis for identified issues and provide recomendations for improvements.
+- Conduct root causes analysis for identified issues and provide recommendations for improvements.

 - Reviews software requirements and specifications.

-- Participate in the design and implementation of testing process and best practices.
+- Participate in the design and implementation of the testing process and best practices.

 - Evaluate tests to be automated by the automation team to optimize workflow and testing efficiency.

 - Coaches and mentors other testers on a daily basis.

+- Managed Scrum processes, including sprint planning, retrospectives, and standups.

+- Managing and sharing Sprint metrics.

+- Worked on the documentation of users' stories.

 ## [**Belatrix Software Factory**](https://belatrix.globant.com/us-en/)